async-aws/aws/docs/features/presign.md

 # Presign

-You may "presign" all requests with the `presign()` function.
+You may "presign" all requests with the `$client->presign()` function.
 It will return a URL that is safe to share to anyone.
 The URL contains encrypted authentication parameters.

 This feature can be used if you want to give a user access to a file on S3 but only for a limited time.